 Our Labor Force

-Local work force has range of skills, talent and training
+Local work force has a range of skills, talent and training

 With its proximity to the significant number of universities, colleges and trade schools in the area, Holly Springs has access to a tremendous number of people with a wide range of skills, talents and education.

 A 15-mile radius around downtown Holly Springs stretches to downtown Raleigh in the northeast, up through Apex, Cary and Morrisville all the way to the southern section of the Research Triangle Park in the north, into Chatham and Lee counties in the west, down to Harnett County in the south and over to Garner in the east.
-This 15-mile radius—which would be considered a very reasonable commute—represents a population of 350,000 people and a total civilian labor force of near 180,000.
+This 15-mile radius—which would be considered a very reasonable commute, represents a population of 617,000 and a total civilian labor force of nearly 320,000.

 Total Labor Force